 Possibly Yeshua did not go at first because the religious leaders in Jerusalem were keeping the feast using a sighted-moon calendar, which is why John used the phrase “feast of the Jews/Judeans.”
-If Yeshua and his disciples were following a different calendar, like the Essene solar calendar, it is significant to note that he did not condemn those who were following the new moon calendar.
+If Yeshua and his disciples were following a different calendar, such as a solar calendar, it is significant to note that he did not condemn those who were following a lunar calendar.
 The Scripture here might suggest that, in Jerusalem, both calendars were operating simultaneously and it did not create a conflict.

 As for the timing of Yeshua’s final Passover and the crucifixion, this helps resolve the difficulty in reconciling dates (which are presumed but never specifically mentioned in the New Testament).
-Yeshua and the disciples ate the Passover according to the solar calendar kept by the Essenes, and as suggested above in a house belonging to an Essene.
-The date for Passover with this calendar was a few days before the date for Passover on the new-moon calendar.
-This explains how he was arrested and tried – a lengthy process – and crucified before the Jewish leaders who were not Essenes ate their own Passover using a different calendar.
+Yeshua and the disciples ate the Passover according to the solar calendar and, as suggested above, in a house belonging to an Essene.
+The date for Passover with this calendar was a few days before the date for Passover on the lunar calendar.
+This explains how he was arrested and tried – a lengthy process – and crucified before the Jewish leaders ate their own Passover using a different calendar.

-I am not suggesting Yeshua was an Essene, and neither do the authors of the books I have mentioned.
+I am not suggesting Yeshua was an Essene or part of the Qumran community, and neither do the authors of the books I have mentioned.
 In fact, there are pretty clear indications that he was not an Essene – or a Pharisee or a Sadducee.
 He was Yeshua the Messiah, Son of Man/Son of God.
-He may, however, have followed the solar calendar that the Essene community used.
+He may, however, have followed the solar calendar that the Essene or Qumran community used.
 Modern Messianic believers may have a hard time accepting these views of Second Temple Judaism.

 Listed below are some resources if you want to read further about the Dead Sea Scrolls.
 I also recommend that you obtain a copy of the translation, at least to the extent it is available.
 The pseudepigraphal books of Enoch and Jubilees may also be of interest.